edymol/home-server/README.md

-# Local AWS-like Environment on Ubuntu Server
+# Local AWS-like Environment on Debian Server

 This guide will help you set up a local cloud environment that mimics AWS services on your Ubuntu Server.
 You can host websites, applications, and run CI/CD pipelines using GitHub Actions.